Legal status of same-sex marriage: South Africa

+Namibia

+In May 2023, the Supreme Court of Namibia ruled in favor of recognizing same-sex marriages performed in other jurisdictions.

 Americas

 Argentina

 On 22 July 2010, Argentina became the first country in Latin America to legalise same-sex marriage.
 The law also allows same-sex couples to adopt.
 And in many jurisdictions, including the city of Buenos Aires, it is also legal for non-residents and tourists.

 Brazil

 On 25 October 2011, Brazil's Supreme Court of Justice ruled that two women can enter into civil marriage under the current law, thus overturning the decision of two lower court's ruling against the women.
 Following this ruling, a growing number of courts of Brazilian states, such as the most populous state of São Paulo, implemented directives which allowed for same-sex civil marriages in the same manner as other marriages.

 Same-sex couples can currently have registered partnerships and full rights to adopt children in all states, and same-sex marriages based on court orders have occurred in several states in individual cases.

 On 14 May 2013, Brazil's National Justice Council (CNJ) ruled in favor of recognizing same-sex marriage nationwide.